Gateway to the Great Books

-Gateway to the Great Books is a 10-volume series of books originally published by Encyclopædia Britannica Inc. in 1963 and edited by Mortimer Adler and Robert Maynard Hutchins.
-The set was designed as an introduction to the Great Books of the Western World, published by the same organization and editors in 1952.
-The set included selections – short stories, plays, essays, letters, and extracts from longer works – by more than one hundred authors.
-The selections were generally shorter and in some ways simpler than the full-length books included in the Great Books.
+Gateway to the Great Books is a 10-volume collection of classic fiction and nonfiction literature edited by Mortimer Adler and Robert Maynard Hutchins, with Clifton Fadiman credited as associate editor, that was published by Encyclopædia Britannica in 1963.

+The set was designed to be an introduction to the Great Books of the Western World, published by the same organization and editors in 1952.
+The set included selections of short stories, plays, essays, letters, and extracts from longer works by more than one hundred authors.
+The selections were generally shorter and in some ways simpler than the full-length books included in Great Books of the Western World.